0xSero/partisia-docs/docs/smart-contracts/smart-contract-tools-overview.md

 ### Example client

-This is a front end and a backend example of how to integrate you application with Partisia Blockchain, specifically it uses the [client](#client) and the [abi-client](#abi-client) to send transactions and read states of the contracts.
+This is a front end and a back end example of how to integrate you application with Partisia Blockchain, specifically it uses the [client](#client) and the [abi-client](#abi-client) to send transactions and read states of the contracts.

 Example client is available in the following programming languages: